syscoin-core/syscoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

  * Increased security for multisig via P2SH: the P2SH payment format needs replacement.
  * Script versioning: the P2SH payment format needs replacement.

-Doing these fixes independently would increase the complexity of the Bitcoin codebase due to the need to handle different features being active at different times on the blockchain; while deploying them concurrently removes this complexity.
+Doing these fixes independently would increase the complexity of the Syscoin codebase due to the need to handle different features being active at different times on the blockchain; while deploying them concurrently removes this complexity.

 Because increasing capacity is dangerous due to the quadratic scaling of sighash operations with the existing CHECKSIG and CHECKMULTISIG opcodes, some limit on these operations needs to be in place.
 Since segwit only allows increased signature operations via the updated opcodes, the old opcodes remain naturally limited.
 In contrast if a capacity increase were applied independently, additional limits would need to be implemented to ensure the increase was safe, likely adding complexity to mining and fee calculation.